Indian food is like that really cool friend who seemed a bit intimidating at first.

 Indian Foods You Should Try

-I think that you deserve to try truly authentic recipes, feel like an expert cook, and also get leveled up when it comes to cooking skills.
+I think that you deserve to try the best Indian dishes, feel like an expert cook, and also get leveled up when it comes to cooking skills.

 And whether you’re trying one of these Indian food recipes down below, or you’re heading to an authentic Indian restaurant, I hope that I’m able to make your life just that much better. ♥️